golanlevin/DrawingWithMachines/assignments/03_introductory_tooling/README.md

 # Assignment 3: *Introductory Tooling*

+*This set of exercises is due at the beginning of class on Tuesday, January 30th.
+No coding or other "creative" work is required, but you will need to find time on the weekend to make a plot (apologies).*

 * [3a: Plotter tool resource immersion](#3a-plotter-tool-resource-immersion) (10 points; 20 minutes)
 * [3b: Looking Outwards: Generative Plotter Art](#3b-looking-outwards-some-generative-plotter-art) (20 points; 30 minutes)